schwissig/counter-sheet-converter/README.md

 ## Change Log

+### 1.1.0
+1. Added a user interface for easier accessibility.

 ### 1.0.1
 1. Added highlighting ability for counters using the top-level "highlightingDepth" variable, set to a depth of inches.